-I parked at a school next to the ground, attempted to stretch off part of the long drive, unpacked my kit and went for a wander.
-It was just before 10.30 ahead of a 12.30 kick off, overcast with a light chill in the air.
+I parked at a school next to the ground, attempted to stretch off the long drive, unpacked my kit and went for a wander.
+It was just before 10.30 ahead of a 12.30pm kick off, overcast with a light chill in the air.

-Before heading into the ground I wanted to see the developing new ground next door, construction work in full swing.
-While the shape appeared impressive and highly promising, it was still tough to fast forward two years and imagine what it would look like finished and full and rocking with matchday sound.
+Before heading into the ground I wanted to see the new stadium site next door, construction work in full swing.
+While the shape appeared impressive and highly promising, it was hard to fast-forward two years and imagine what it would look like finished and full and rocking with match-day sound.

 Walking through the site led to the familiar sights and sounds of the High Road buzzing with traffic, regular local life, red London buses and the first arriving supporters.

-A gallery of historic Spurs images had been erected on the High Road-facing exterior and it was reassuring to see parents and kids enjoying the images, exciting to sense the future, hope and love of the club.
+A gallery of historic Spurs images had been erected on the High Road-facing exterior.
+It was reassuring to see parents and kids enjoying the images, exciting to sense the future, hope and love of the club.

-The main entrance to White Hart Lane was unrecognisable from my earliest visits, autograph hunting and that time when I visited the players’ lounge.
-Buildings had been cleared away; it all felt temporary, clinical, deeply unromantic.
+The main entrance to White Hart Lane was unrecognisable from my earliest visits, autograph-hunting, and that time when I visited the players’ lounge.
+Buildings had been cleared away, everything felt temporary, clinical, deeply unromantic.

-Making my way down past the club shop and left onto Park Lane, the permanent fixture of the Burger vans and merchandise stalls, the smell of fried onions, burgers and grease.
+Making my way past the club shop and onto Park Lane, the permanent fixture of the Burger vans and merchandise stalls remained, the timeless lingering smells: fried onions, burgers, grease, wafting cigarette smoke.